Culinary Arts Certificate

 Applicants to the Culinary Arts Certificate with Foodsafe Basic I and one year professional cooking experience can be assessed through a written exam and practical assessment and if successful, may proceed to the second level of training.
 It is highly recommended that applicants study the course text before proceeding with their application.
 For an application, fee schedule and more information on Prior Learning Assessment, please contact Chef Reinhard Foerderer, Culinary Arts Department at (250) 762-5445 (extension 4549) firstname.lastname@example.org.

-Overall minimum grade of 70% upon completion of the Culinary Arts Certificate, with a minimum of 60% for each course.
+Overall minimum grade of 70% upon completion of the Culinary Arts Certificate.
 Students must provide proof of completion of 400 work-based training hours.

 Join an info session or become a student for a day.